kbase/sample_service_validator_config/docs/build-and-deploy.md

 The Sample Service and Sample Uploader currently expect to find configuration files in specific locations in the "master" branch of this repo.
 In this document, these are called "legacy" config files.

-At some future time these services will be refactored to pick up the same files from a distribution branch, as is described in sections below.
+At some future time these services will be refactored to pick up the same files from a release, as is described in sections below.

 The legacy configuration files are created locally by a developer after making changes to the sources, and then pushed up to the canonical repo along with the source changes, and ultimately made available by merging a Pull Request to the master branch.